Sibra-Soft/light-wine-framework/README.md

-  "CreateDebugLog": false, // Creates all log entries including debug log entries "LogDatabase": false, // Enables logging to the database instead of a file "GzipEncode": true, // Enables gzip compression for all content provided by the framework "Smtp": {
+  "CreateDebugLog": false, // Creates all log entries including debug log entries "LogDatabase": false, // Enables logging to the database instead of a file "GzipEncode": true, // Enables gzip compression for all content provided by the framework "MailHeaderTemplateId": 0, // Used to specify the default mail header template "MailFooterTemplateId": 0, // Used to specify the default mail footer template "LogAllMail": true, // If enabled, all send mail will be logged to a table "Smtp": {
     "Host": "smtp.example.com", // Hostname of your smtp server "Port": 587, // Port number of your smtp server